Female paying attention at Lock Haven Orientation

 If at any time during the year your family has a major change in their/your financial or family circumstances, be sure to contact us!
 We can’t always increase your aid but we’re happy to consider new information if things have significantly changed.

-Special Condition Form
+Special Circumstances Form

 This process is mandated by the U.S. Department of Education to confirm the accuracy of the information reported on the FAFSA.
 It does not mean that you did anything wrong but is simply a data check that our office must conduct.
 We will send emails to your university email address if information is required from you.
 Generally, you'll be required to upload supporting documentation to our secure portal such as federal taxes, household size, number of students from your family in college, etc. Financial aid cannot be paid until the verification requirements have been completed.
 If you don't submit the items requested, it will result in failure of funds being released.